Demétrio Magnoli: Political positions

-During the 1970s while in University, Magnoli took part in a Trotskyite student movement which opposed the Military Rule in Brazil.
+During the 1970s while in University, Magnoli took part in a Trotskyist student movement which opposed the Military Rule in Brazil.
 In the early 1980s Magnoli was close to the recently founded Worker's Party (PT).

 In 1983 however, Magnoli abandoned Marxism, claiming it favoured authoritarianism because it made its followers believe that they had secret knowledge of the "End of History", therefore giving intellectuals the function of directing society towards that goal.

 In 1989 left the PT, claiming it had abandoned its philosophical and moral principles.

 Magnoli currently subscribes to European-style Social-Democracy, and believes economic freedom is not a "sacred" goal.
 He is nevertheless, a strong critic of many movements inside the Latin American left (Chavism, Kirchnerism, Castroism) considering the, authoritarian and state capitalist.

 Magnoli was also a fierce critic of Lula's government, considering it corporatist in the tradition of Getúlio Vargas.

 In the 2018 presidential elections nonetheless, Magnoli supported Worker's Party Candidate Fernando Haddad, claiming Jair Bolsonaro was a threat to democracy in Brazil.
 He also claimed Lula had been wrongfully convicted of corruption.